Leefarmer83/ievas_fragrances/README.md

 # Features Left to Implement
 - Allow users to edit their reviews.
 - Setup deliver options instead of discount.
-- Order confirmatiuon email to the store owner.
+- Order confirmation  email to the store owner.
 - Create a functionality for the owner to give discount codes to users.
-- Paginmation - On bothe the products page and review tab.
+- Pagination - On both the products page and review tab.
 - Social media login.
 - In stock messaging.